MarcoALuceroVivar/Active-Directory-Lab/passwordReset.md

 ---

-It User then responds to the user stating that theyve changed the password and must contact them for the passowrd
+IT User then responds to the user stating that theyve changed the password and must contact them for the passowrd
 <img width="1060" height="520" alt="image" src="https://github.com/user-attachments/assets/a8a9d5fc-9c5a-476e-95b9-aee5a41eb200" />